AugustanaCSC490Spring2015/CipherSquadSteganographyTool/README.md

 # CipherSquadSteganographyTool
-Welcome to the Steganography Tool presented by CypherSquad
+Welcome to the Steganography Tool presented by CipherSquad

 -This is an encryption app that presents the user with the ability to hide text within an image.
 The app has both an encode and a decode option.
 In the encode portion of the app, the user can upload a photo and specify what text they'd like to hide within the image.
 The text is then hidden in the image, and the image saved to the user's device.
 The user should be able to send this image to others.
 The receiver of the encoded image can then upload the image into the decode portion of the app, where it will process the image and reveal the hidden text.